AppImage/AppImageKit/CONTRIBUTING.md

 # Contributing

 Welcome to AppImage.
-A good starting point for most questions is our wiki at https://github.com/AppImage/AppImageKit/wiki.
+A good starting point for most questions is our wiki at https://github.com/AppImage/AppImageKit/wiki

+## How to contribute

 ### I would like to request an AppImage for an application